anthonyBosek/anthonyBosek/README.md

 💼 Software Engineer

+🌱 Knowledge is power

-🌱 Knowledge is power, Ignorance is not an excuse
+🌱 Ignorance is not an excuse

 🗨️ Ask me about my journey